PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-06-20 06:59:27
+Last updated: 2024-06-20 07:00:00
-Random Quote: These old knights are more cunning than you think, or they would never have lived to see their first grey hair.  -  Dagmer Cleftjaw
+Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell